yepher/RaZBerry/README.md

 These are my notes About ZWave mostly compiled with RaZberry, Open ZWave, and a lot of Google-ing.
 See the bottom of this file for a list of the most helpful resources that are not inline linked.

+Updates

+2013 Aug 13 - I am not backing the HackRF on KickStarter.
+The goal is to apply my learnings to decoding the RF part of ZWave.

 I have been asked why am I doing this.
 My answer is two fold:

 1. I want to make sure that my new favorite technology is secure.
 I don't want someone able to unlock my door because I am using ZWave.
 I feel I can accomplish this more throughly if I am open about my knowledge and others are open about theirs.